 - clammy or bluish skin

-- chest pain that may extend into your arm, jaw,
+- chest pain that may extend into your arm, jaw, neck, and shoulder

 - irregular heartbeat